mijatovicg/TEMI/README.md

 and script:

 5. demo.m to demonstrate the simulation of coupled spike trains denoted as spike train 1 (process X) and spike train 2 (process Y) where unidirectional interaction X → Y is simulated setting τ=δ= 0.1s (see the simulation protocol explained in the Sect.
-III in the main article).
+III of the main article).
 In this simulation, both TER and MIR estimators are applied.

 References: